-CAPTAIN PHILLIPS — I grip my armrests.
-The theater becomes the USS Maersk Alabama.
+I grip my armrests.
+As Captain Phillips begins, the theater becomes the USS Maersk Alabama.
 We, the audience, are the crew, stormed by Somali pirates bent on winning their power battle no matter what.
-It’s terrifying, and Paul Greengrass’ riveting documentary-style film Captain Phillips makes that terror almost unbearable.
+It’s terrifying, and Paul Greengrass’s riveting documentary-style film Captain Phillips makes that terror almost unbearable.
 But there’s more to the film than real-life trauma: for this psychoanalyst, there’s Muse, the pirate captain, and his relationship to Captain Phillips.

 Could someone like Muse, capable of brutal self-interest, also have empathy?
 That’s a fascinating question.
 The relationship between Muse and Captain Phillips, the man Muse calls “Irish,” isn’t so simple as captive and hostage.
 We certainly see Muse mercilessly vying for power.
 But, aren’t there also hints of the wish for approval?
 Fear?
 And, most strikingly, what appear to be moments of concern?

 Every time Muse says, “It’s going to be okay, Irish,” I find myself suddenly in the presence of a different man.
 How does someone resort to such brutality but still have moments of almost-sensitivity?
 Who is this man, Muse?
 Is he merely a vicious pirate?
 Or is he a person, not unlike the rest of us who’s gone awry for extremely complicated—but maybe even understandable—reasons?